harelba/q/README.markdown

 "q allows performing SQL-like statements on tabular text data, including joins and subqueries"
 ```

+## Highlights

+* Seamless multi-table SQL support, including joins. filenames are just used instead of table names (use - for stdin)
+* Automatic column name and column type detection (Allows working more naturally with the data)
+* Multiple parsing modes - relaxed and strict.
+Relaxed mode allows to easily parse semi-structured data, such as log files.
+* Standard installation - RPM, Homebrew (Mac).
+Debian package coming soon.
+* Support for quoted fields
+* Full UTF-8 support (and other encodings)
+* Handling of gzipped files
+* Output delimiter matching and selection
+* Output beautifier
+* man page when installed through the RPM package

 ## Examples
 __Usage Example 1 (total size per user/group in the /tmp subtree):__